|Top||La Sportiva Katana||10/10||Best Price|

 Consider purchasing a pair of intermediate climbing shoes when:

-- You are certain you are fully committed to the sport and plan on putting work in on more challenging routes.
+- You plan on putting work in on more challenging routes

 Feeling ready to find the best intermediate climbing shoes for you?
 Look no further.
 Here we will explore what makes an intermediate shoe, well, “intermediate”, and which ones on the market won’t let you down.